-Although assessment results show a high level of achievement for students in the content assessments, standards two and five have the lowest means across several of the content assessments.
-Additional content and experiences have been incorporated in appropriate courses (i.e., Ethical Leadership & Curriculum Mangement) to improve the knowledge in standards two and five.
+Although assessment results show a high level of achievement for students in the content assessments, standards one and six have the lowest means across several of the content assessments.
+Additional experiences in developing, articulating, implementing, stewarding, and involving others in the school vision have been incorporated in appropriate courses (i.e., Ethical Leadership).
 The faculty is currently in the process of reviewing syllabi and activities to identify appropriate activities and assessments to strengthen the knowledge and performance of candidates in standard 6.